TIBCOSoftware/mashling/cli/README.md

     go get -u github.com/TIBCOSoftware/mashling/...

 ## Getting Started
 A mashling gateway is created using the **mashling** CLI tool.
 The tool can be used to create a gateway from an existing *mashling.json* or to create a simple base gateway to get you started.
-In this example we will walk you through creating the base/sample gateway.
+In this example we will walk you through creating the base gateway.

 To create the base gateway, which consists of a REST trigger and a simple event handler flow with a log activity, you use the following commands.